 After you present your case to an immigration lawyer it is almost expected to ask for an opinion about your case.
 An experienced and reputable immigration lawyer will give you an honest and realistic idea of your prospects, final outcome, and chances for success.

 Naturally, if you want to get an honest opinion about your case, that implies that you will honestly speak to your immigration lawyer as well, especially if there are some obstacles such as criminal records.
 The success of your case is only guaranteed if you give the right material to the lawyer.
 Otherwise, you are positioning your case at high risk.

-After a thorough analysis of your case and setting the final objectives, your immigration lawyer should present you with an actionable plan with a set timeline, and following steps, you should undertake explained in detail.
+After a thorough analysis of your case and setting the final objectives, your immigration lawyer should present you with an actionable plan with a set timeline and steps you should undertake explained in detail.
 The main purpose of this strategy is to avoid all potential risks you might confront while your application process is in progress.
 This plan should cover the deadlines for collecting all the necessary documentation, affidavits, and interview preparations.

 An additional detail you should precisely define with your lawyer is what paperwork will be completed and submitted on your behalf, and whose responsibility will be to attend the interviews or hearings.
 In this way, you will circumvent all the potential misunderstandings, and these actions could also be an integral part of your plan and timeline.

 It is also very important to stay updated and follow the evolution of your case.
 The immigration process could take months or even years before it is successfully closed, and this is the reason why you should be able to have flawless communication with your lawyer.
 One of the proper questions to ask your immigration lawyer could be about the start of working on your case.
 This question could be especially important for deportation proceedings.

 Be aware that you are seeking not only a good immigration lawyer but an approachable and available one who is not overwhelmed with cases and who will have time to properly dedicate to your case.